 The program will run in two seasons, each with its own sport.
 During the fall season, volleyball will meet on the following days from 7:45 am-8:45 am in the Auxiliary Gym.
 September 4, 5, 11, 12, 18, 19, 25, 26 October 2, 3.
 Official dates can also be found on the permission form.

-During the spring season, February through March, students will learn and play basketball.
-Intramurals will be held two days per week from 7:45 - 8:45 am in the small gym.
+During the spring season, students will learn and play basketball.
+Intramurals will be held two days per week (February 13, 14, 20, 21, 27, 28 + March 6, 7, 13, 14 from 7:45 - 8:45 AM in the main gym.
+A permission form must be filled out in order to participate.
 See Coach Lichtenberger for more information on this program.

 In order to participate in the intramural program please contact one of the sponsors.